Input/Output

 - lava.lib.dl.slayer.io.tensor_to_event(spike_tensor, sampling_time=1)

-Returns td_event event from a numpy array (of dimension 3 or 4).
-The numpy array must be of dimension (channels, height, time) or
+Returns td_event event from a numpy or torch tensor (of dimension 3 or 4).
+The array or tensor must be of dimension (channels, height, time) or

 CHT

 for 1D data.
-The numpy array must be of dimension (channels, height, width, time) orCHWT
+The array or tensor must be of dimension (channels, height, width, time) orCHWT

 spike_tensor (numpy or torch tensor) – spike tensor.